artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

             102b0:        00008067        jalr x0 x1 0
         ```

-    - This is the ```i_sqrt``` function obtained.
+    c.
+This is the ```i_sqrt``` function obtained after compiling the program.
-       - Indentify clearly the prologue/epilogue and explain them.
+       i.
+Indentify clearly the prologue/epilogue and explain them.
-       - Explain each of the instructions in the body of this function and why are they used.
+       ii.
+Explain each of the instructions in the body of this function and what they are they used.

         ```asm
         000101b4 <i_sqrt>: